What Is AUM?

 There are many names in many spiritual traditions for the AUM, such as the Comforter, the Faithful Witness, the Amen or Amin, the sound of many waters, and the music of the spheres.
 It has also been called: “The loveliest sound in the universe.”
 Everything in the universe vibrates with AUM!
 The sound of AUM may also form itself into words to guide us intuitively, increase our creativity, and to help us continue to deepen our attunement with God.
 It is truly a powerful meditation technique and will bring great blessings to those who practice it regularly and faithfully.

-To put the AUM technique into the context of Paramhansa Yogananda’s path of Kriya Yoga, the AUM Technique as taught by Paramhansa Yogananda is the third technique in the path of Kriya Yoga.
+To put the AUM Meditation Technique into the context of Paramhansa Yogananda’s path of Kriya Yoga, the AUM Meditation Technique as taught by Paramhansa Yogananda is the third technique in the path of Kriya Yoga.
 The first and second are the Energization Exercises and the Hong-Sau Technique.
 Once you have learned and practiced these first two techniques for about six months, it will be time for you to learn and add in this sacred technique to the first two techniques.

 The Energization Exercises teach us to be aware of prana or conscious cosmic energy, to bring more of it into our bodies and to consciously direct as a powerful flow of life-force it to wherever it is needed.
 Meditation is not passive — it takes a great deal of energy!